FerretCode/404-wav-converter/README.md

 pip install pydub # install pydub for conversion

-python 404.py # open the tool
+python 404.py /path/to/folder # start the tool
 ```